What is the right kind of breeder?

 - Using their own or local stud dogs

-- Having multiple (5+) litters from females (they won’t tell you this)
+- Having multiple (5+) litters from females (they won’t tell you this, but you can ask)

-- Mating females on consecutive seasons, giving little time for her body to recuperate (they won’t tell you this)
+- Mating females on consecutive seasons, giving little time for her body to recuperate (they won’t tell you this – ask how many litters the bitch has had)

 - Dogs and puppies are reared on lower quality foods

-- They seem to have a constant supply of puppies because they own many breeding females or selling puppies that other people has reared for them
+- They seem to have a constant supply of puppies because they own many breeding females or selling puppies that other people have reared for them

 - They have no older dogs because they rehome them once they no longer earn them money